GoogleChromeLabs/reading-flow-examples/README.md

 You can then test the examples in the `examples` folder.

-If you just want to view the example in a browser, you can find them published at https://chrome.dev/reading-flow-examples/.
+If you just want to view the examples in a browser, you can find them published at https://chrome.dev/reading-flow-examples/.